-Teaching Assistants whose appointment is at least 25% time qualify for partial fee remission and payment of health insurance.
-Not covered by partial fee remission are tuition and lock-in fees.
+Teaching Assistants whose appointment is at least 25% time, and registered for at least 8 units, qualify for partial tuition fee remission and payment of health insurance.
+Not covered by partial fee remission is non-resident tuition (NRST).
 These remaining fees are the sole responsibility of the students unless the department or an advisor has promised to cover these costs.